pombredanne/bfi/README.md

 ## Overview

 An experimental new index designed for document-based databases using bloom filters.
-Allows for fast full table scans across **ALL** fields without needing to deserialize.
+Allows for fast full table scans without needing to deserialize the documents.

-# Features
+## Features

 * Indexing of **ALL** record fields, including sub-elements.
 * Linear time regardless of number of fields searched for.